scala/scala-lang/community/index.md

  * **[Scala-Language](http://groups.google.com/group/scala-language)**: discussions about the Scala language itself.
 Why Scala is the way it is, and how it could be different.
  * **[Scala-Debate](http://groups.google.com/group/scala-debate)**: the "any topic goes" list.
 While professional courtesy and respect must be maintained, discussion and speculation on controversial topics and “what-if” type questions can occur.
 Threads sometimes migrate here from other lists if they become too specialized, lengthy, or contentious.
  * **[Scala-Tools](http://groups.google.com/group/scala-tools)**: specifically for tooling around Scala, such as editors and build tools.
- * **[Scala-SIPs](http://groups.google.com/group/scala-sips)**: interest group devoted to Scala Improvement Process (SIP) and Scala Library Improvement Process (SLIP) proposals.
+ * **[Scala-SIPs](http://groups.google.com/group/scala-sips)**: interest group devoted to Scala Improvement Process (SIP).
 If you want to see what’s coming down the pipe and you’d like to be involved, this is the mailing list for you.

 And most specialized of all: